open-policy-agent/gatekeeper/website/docs/pubsub.md

     --values /tmp/annotations.yaml
     ```

-    **Note:** Verify that after the audit pod is running there is a dapr sidecar injected and running along side `manager` container.
+    **Note:** Verify that after the audit pod is running there is a Dapr sidecar injected and running along side `manager` container.

 3. Create connection config to establish a connection.